 When you’re looking at changing your current vehicle to something new, whether your car has reached a ripe old age, becoming more expensive to maintain, or you fancy a change, you’ll want a good finance option.
 There is always the option of going with the car dealership’s higher finance options, who are always on the lookout to provide car finance direct.
 However, higher purchase agreements and logbook loans, in general, will charge higher rates of interest.
 As there are many options available, finding one that works for you and doesn’t charge too much is key.
 But where can you look and what do you need to be aware of?

 Embrace Your OptionsWith a rise in direct lenders online, if you haven’t had to venture into car buying for a few years, you’ll notice the landscape has changed.
 To rival the dealership’s own motor finance options, there are many different variations of car loans that may work out to be a better option for you.
 The difficulty is deciding which have your best interests in mind and which do not.
 The best avenue to take is using an online comparison tool so that you can take the hard work out of searching.
 These tools will present all of your available options in one place so that you can easily compare the rates and costs together.
 You can find car loans in the UK that can be applied for as an alternative to dealer finance options easily.
 The great aspect of this is you will see the interest charge upfront and be able to decide if you are happy to pay it, rather than accruing monthly interest, like on a credit card.
 You’ll be able to keep the interest rates low and mean you’ll pay back closer to the vehicle value over the loan term.
+Another option might be a cash management account; like https://www.sofi.com/money that charges no account fees and rewards you when you spend and save.
 Hopefully, by searching the market using a comparison tool, you’ll be able to see all the best lenders of car loans together and pick and choose who you want to explore more information on.

 Be Wary of DealsNot all lenders will be acting in your best interests.
 One thing you’ll need to be wary of is lenders who can offer you fast cash and more relaxed criteria.
 It may seem like a great option at first, but it could mean you’ll be paying a higher rate of interest over a longer period of time.
 Ideally, you’ll want to find car loans that are not overly long, even if it means paying slightly more each month.
 Spreading the cost over 10+ years may seem like a manageable way to repay a large loan, however, you could end up paying more interest than if you had the loan for a shorter term.
 This really comes down to what you can afford to pay each month of course, but you should avoid having the loan term longer than you really need it.
 Most deals are designed to entice you in, but may not be as great as they seem when you start to break them down and look at the terms.
 The best advice is to thoroughly check the charges involved.
 Are you happy to pay a higher deposit?
 Could you trade in your current vehicle to bring costs down further?
 Read the terms and ensure you’re happy with the amounts quoted.
 If you’re not sure, then compare the deals you find with others to check.